democracyworks/hand-collection-to-vip/README_Polling_Place.md

 ## Explanation of common errors

-##### 'ERROR: <state> could not be found or retrieved from Google Sheets.'
+##### 'States that failed to load state data'
 Indicates the tab for the requested state is not in the Google Sheet doc.
-The tab might either not be included or is misspelled.
+The tab might not be included or is misspelled.

-##### 'ERROR: <state> could not be processed.'
+##### 'States that failed to process'
 Indicates a critical error in building the .txt files.
 The error might be a type or formatting issue.
 For debugging, comment out the try and except clauses.

 ##### 'Error: ELECTION_AUTHORITIES Google Sheets is either missing from the Google workbook or there is data reading error.'